Digital-Back-Office/dataflow-helm-repo/README.md

 This repository contains a Helm chart that is automatically pushed to **GitHub Container Registry (GHCR)** using **GitHub Actions**.
 The chart can be installed directly from GHCR using `helm pull` and `helm install` commands.

----

-## 🚀 How to Deploy Helm Chart to GHCR

 ### **1️⃣ Prerequisites**
 Ensure you have the following installed:
 - [Helm](https://helm.sh/docs/intro/install/) (v3.8+ required for OCI support)